jarrodlilkendey/homelab-docs/docs/Proxmox Virtual Machines/ansible-vm.md

 # Ansible Virtual Machine

-This server will be running Ansible and the Semaphore UI for Ansible.
+This server will be running Ansible and the Ansible Semaphore.
 It will be the control node for Ansible.

 10.0.0.18

+## Applications

+Ansible Semaphore is running via Docker Compose the runs along with it's own Postgres database and is accessible at http://10.0.0.18:3000 (admin / changeme)

 ## Monitoring